jethromayuk/jethromay.com-2020/content/posts/8-html-elements-you-might-not-know-about/8-html-elements-you-might-not-know-about.md

 ## Cite:

 The `<cite>` tag defines the reference to a cited creative work, and it must include the title of that work.
+Examples of where this can be used include the title of a song, book, research paper, website or blog post etc.

 <iframe height="265" style="width: 100%;" scrolling="no" title="Cite Tag." src="https://codepen.io/jethro-may/embed/ZEQgPNG?height=265&theme-id=dark&default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/jethro-may/pen/ZEQgPNG'>Cite Tag.</a> by Jethro May